 The Beginning…As I sat with friends chatting over wine at their property the discussion turned to getting a dog to search for truffles in their truffière.
-I was already working on a dog for scentwork, and suggested that I teach it the truffle odour, and he would be ready for the up and coming 2011 season.
+I was already working on a dog for scentwork, and suggested that I teach Ollie, the truffle odour, and he would be ready for the up and coming 2011 season.

 It wasn’t the start of love for training dogs.
 I have been involved in formally training dogs since 1996, at the local dog club.
 Learning the intricacies of training through Paddington Bear (Paddy), a Tibetan Spaniel.
 Tibetan Spaniels have a reserved character, and don’t lend themselves easily to learning obedience training, tricks and agility, but doesn’t necessary mean that they cannot learn, and he did.
-Paddy learned amazing and extended my learning throughout the 14 years of his life.
+Paddy learned amazingly quickly, moreso he extended my learning throughout the 14 years of his life.
 His highlights were presenting at a large dog gathering in Mangere in 2001, through to gaining his one and only clear round in agility.
 At the age of 14, and the same week that he passed away, Paddy had started to learn to track using Steve Whites HITT tracking method.
 Paddy helped me with a number of dogs that came and went within my care, Ollie being one of them.

-The Clicker Expo was beyond my expectations.
-Meeting Karen Pryor, Ken Ramirez, Kathy Sdao, Steve and Jen White, Jesus Rosalez-Ruiz, Alexander Kurland, Jane Orr and Theresa McKeown from TAGTeach, and so many more was an incredible experience.
+The Clicker Expo was beyond my learning expectations.
+Meeting Karen Pryor, Ken Ramirez, Kathy Sdao, Steve and Jen White, Jesus Rosalez-Ruiz, Alexander Kurland, Emma Parsons, Jane Orr and Theresa McKeown from TAGTeach, and so many more was an incredible experience.
 We become know as the two Karen’s from Middle Earth when providing a human solution for Kay Laurences Clicker Challenges that were completed during the lunchtime break.

 The learnings from then, and the additional learnings since, have sent me on the fascinating journey of arranging international speakers to present here in New Zealand and now the enjoyment of working with my dogs as a team through scentwork.